benkeks/dgx9142/README.md

 ## 3. REDISTRIBUTION?

 The game is freeware.
-You may spread it as you whish.
+You may spread it as you wish.

-We also include the source with the game.
-It's not really "open source" as the source is not "open" in the sense of: Easy to maintain by others.
+We also include the source with the game, even though it may not be easy to maintain by others.
 (No documentation, poor structure, some lazy hacks, redundancies, out-dated programing language etc.) Still: Feel free to use the source in any way you like, be it in other projects or in a more polished version of DGX.

 To build the source, you will need Blitz3d.
 It can be obtained from
 <http://blitzbasic.com> for free.
 Its source code can also be found on